gwu-montreal/know-your-rights/copy-src/en/01-text.md

 ## Unionization Rights

-#### Every employee has the right to join, form, or participate in a union of their choice.
+#### Every worker has the right to join, form, or participate in a union of their choice.

 #### Restrictions on employers